smithphil88/the_lucky_roll_cafe/README.md

 #### Comprehensive message to business owners function

-This would be an area of the site where a user can make board game recoomendations, ideas for events/theme nights etc directly to the owner.
+This would be an area of the site where a user can make board game recommendations, ideas for events/theme nights etc directly to the owner.

-Both of these feature will not be included in this deployed version due to time restraints but could be in any future deployments.
+Neither of these features will be included in this deployed version due to time restraints but could be in any future deployments.

 ## User Stories